Square Up: Commercial performance

-In South Korea, the mini album debuted at number one on Gaon Albums Chart, while “Ddu-Du Ddu-Du” debuted at number 3 on the Gaon Digital Chart and at number one on the Gaon Download Chart on the chart issue dated June 10–16, 2018 with 31,072,049 digital points.
+In South Korea, the EP debuted at number one on Gaon Albums Chart, while "Ddu-Du Ddu-Du" debuted at number 3 on the Gaon Digital Chart and at number one on the Gaon Download Chart on the chart issue dated June 10–16, 2018 with 31,072,049 digital points.
 In its second week, "Ddu-Du Ddu-Du" peaked at number one on Digital, Download, Streaming, and Mobile Charts on Gaon with 85,411,467 digital points.

-The mini album debuted on the top spot of Japan's Oricon Weekly Digital Albums chart with 3,915 downloads.
+The EP debuted on the top spot of Japan's Oricon Weekly Digital Albums chart with 3,915 downloads.
 The lead single "Ddu-Du Ddu-Du" debuted as the highest-charting Hot 100 hit ever by an all-female K-pop act, opening at number 55 with 12.4 million US streams and 7,000 downloads sold in the tracking week ending June 21, 2018, according to Nielsen Music, also entering on the US Streaming Songs tally at number 39, where Blackpink became the first K-pop girl group to chart a title.
 The single also sat atop Billboard World Digital Songs, making it the group's fourth number one song on the chart.
 Square Up also brought the group their first entry on the US Billboard 200, debuting at number 40 with 14,000 album-equivalent units.
-The mini album also topped the Billboard World Albums chart.
+The EP also topped the Billboard World Albums chart.